sebnyberg/find-skus/README.md

 # findsku

-Azure CLI wrapper for filtering Azure SKUs and regions.
+CLI for filtering Azure SKUs and regions.

 ## Motivation